Phil Craig: Leader of South Africa’s Referendum Party

 59:36.71 – Phil Craig

 Coming to Pat and then all of a sudden now you have the seizure of farmlands you have the claiming of property rights you have open?
-Yeah yeah, this person that’s threatening the genocide of whites and I can tell you that there is a mass arming going on of untraining of of of minorities.
-Understanding and that ironically isn’t in the western cape because our solution is cape independence.
-So so so is there a prospect of a civil war in South Africa yes there is is that because of cape independence.
-No, it’s not it’s because of the reasons for Cape Independence because in a country where 15000000 people and.
+Yeah, this person that’s threatening the genocide of whites and I can tell you that there is a mass arming going on of untraining minorities.
+Understanding and that ironically isn’t in the Western Cape because our solution is Cape independence.
+So is there a prospect of a civil war in South Africa, yes there is that because of Cape independence.
+No, it’s not.
+It’s because of the reasons for Cape Independence because in a country where 15 million people and..

 I know.

-Are not black africans if you get ah if you get an african for african dictator that comes to power that threatens genocide to think that he’s going to have to deal with 15000000 people who really don’t like him very much um and you know that is not a prospect that I then any way appeals to me.
-It would be an absolute tragedy and.
-But actually the lesson is comes back and I when I heard those things and I was in there night then I was instantly reminded of that section in the united nations its didn’t I it’s it’s it’s it’s not taking the steps that causes the war you’ve got solutions in Cape Independence and other solutions around the country and you know if we don’t take timemiliest steps now whilst we can.
+Are not black Africans if you an African for African dictator that comes to power that threatens genocide to think that he’s going to have to deal with 15 million people who really don’t like him very much, that is not a prospect that any way appeals to me.
+It would be an absolute tragedy.
+But actually the lesson comes back and when I heard those things, I was in there night then was instantly reminded of that section in the United Nations.
+It’s not taking the steps that causes the war you’ve got solutions in Cape Independence and other solutions around the country and if we don’t take timeliest steps now whilst we can.

 And we deal with this democratically according to the constitution’s peaceful vote, then in 10 years time or 15 years time we’re going to deal with it in a far more unpleasant way.